CodeupClassroom/easley-now-we-know/README.md

 ## Now what?
 (We write down some content for review)
 - a repo is a regular folder that git is tracking
 - creating a repo
+- If you make your repo on GitHub 1st, you don't have to "git init".
+You only clone.